joho/das_downloader/README.md

 The all-you-can eat subscriptions to Destroy All Software finish up on May 31st.
 You might want to download them all locally before then.

 I wrote this little tool to download them all for you in Go.
 I did it for the practice, rather than the time savings.
-I could have clicked all those links myself in about the same about of time.
+I could have clicked all those links myself in about the same amount of time.

 ## How?